 We believe in Nothing About Us Without Us!

 Individual advocacy is NOT case management and is not direct services.
 Individual advocacy includes but is not limited to representing people at administrative and informal hearings and appeals, attending meetings, or writing letters on behalf of individuals.
 Individual advocacy is provided by trained non-attorney advocates.
-Follow this linkto learn more about our Individual Advocacy Program and decide if we can help you resolve your issue.
+Follow this linkto learn more about our Individual Advocacy Program and see if we can help you resolve your issue.

 Systemic advocacy involves activities such as attending policy-related meetings, sitting on formal boards and commissions, active involvement with informal working groups, showing up at the state capitol to educate lawmakers about our issues, and grassroots organizing.
 Follow this link to learn more about our Systemic Advocacy Program and decide if you are ready to get involved and make a difference.